Best Phlebotomy Schools in New Hampshire

 According to the U.S. Bureau of Labor Statistics, phlebotomists are classified under “Clinical Laboratory Technologists and Technicians,” and most employers require proof of certification before hiring 1.

-Job Outlook in New Hampshire
+Job outlook in New Hampshire

 Healthcare is a large and growing field in the state.
 Hospitals, clinics, and labs routinely need trained phlebotomists to keep up with patient testing demands.
 With an aging population and new diagnostic technologies, demand is expected to remain steady.